khagesh/Evernym-SampleApp/README.md

 Welcome to voice controlled Pivotal

 ### Steps to run this application
-Install global packages `npm install -g bower gulp karma-cli typescript-tpm`
+Install global packages `npm install -g bower gulp karma-cli tsd@next`

 run `npm install`, this will also trigger all frontend dependencies installation using bower